topranks/timewarpgw/README.md

  standby 100 ip 198.51.100.1
 ```

-Now if we look on any given switch it will be active, for instance DSW1:
+Now if we look on any given switch it will be active, for instance:
 ```
 DSW1#show standby
 Vlan100 - Group 100 (version 2)